Test Your Water for These Four Important Things

 Here are some suggestions.
 If you have questions, please stop by or contact us – we’d love to help!

-Now that you know what you’re looking for and why, let’s look at four important things to look for.
-These are your levels of free chlorine, calcium hardness, total alkalinity, and pH.
+Now that you know what you’re looking for and why, let’s examine four important things: your levels of free chlorine, calcium hardness, total alkalinity, and pH.

-These chemicals all work together to keep your water clean, clear, and healthy.
-You want them to be at just the right levels.
+These chemicals work together to keep your water clean, clear, and healthy.
+You want them at just the right levels.

 What is Free Chlorine?